 Farmer’s Market in Bluffton SC

 This weekly event is held on Boundry Street in historic Old Town Bluffton.
-You’ll find fresh, vegetables, fruits, local honey, kettle corn, crab soup, baked goods, and flowers at this open-air market that started back in 2006.
-Between the stands of fresh produce, you’ll find local artists and craftsmen showcasing their work and products.
+You’ll find fresh vegetables, fruits, local honey, kettle corn, crab soup, baked goods, and flowers at this open-air market in 2006.
+You’ll find local artists and craftsmen showcasing their work and products between the fresh produce stands.
 Make a day exploring the Farmer’s Market by visiting local stores and restaurants.
 We recommend eating outside at The Pearl Kitchen and Bar or The Cottage.
 Both places offer great food and are steps away from this open-air market.

-Parking can be an issue if you try to park on Calhoun street afternoon.
-Typically, you can find plenty of parking on all side streets, and at the Town of Bluffton Courtesy Parking lot located down Calhoun Street (This parking lot is located on your left before you get to the barricades).
+Parking can be an issue if you try to park on Calhoun Street afternoon.
+Typically, you can find plenty of parking on all side streets and at the Town of Bluffton Courtesy Parking lot located down Calhoun Street (This parking lot is on your left before you get to the barricades).

 This open-air market has been a local favorite since 2006 and is a great way to get fresh air and spend time meeting friends.